 - 60 film strips at 600 mcg might cost $923

-At two doses per day, a supply of 60 film strips should last for about 30 days, or one month.
+At two doses per day, 60 film strips should last for about 30 days or one month.

-- With insurance: In 2019, BioDelivery Sciences International, the pharmaceutical company that makes Belbuca, arranged deals with most US insurance companies.
-About 90 percent of American adults, or 165 million people, have access to coverage of this important prescription.
-Currently, Medicare Part D does not cover Belbuca.
+- Private insurance: In 2019, BioDelivery Sciences International, the pharmaceutical company that makes Belbuca, arranged deals with most U.S. insurance companies.
+About 90% of American adults, or 165 million people, have access to coverage for this prescription.

 When you receive a prescription for Belbuca, you can get this medication at your local or hospital pharmacy.
 You may be able to use some pharmacy rewards, like those offered by CVS or Walgreens, when you purchase Belbuca.

 You cannot get Belbuca over the counter or without a prescription.
 Doing so is drug diversion, which is illegal.

 Belbuca’s manufacturers offer copay assistance for people who need this medication but cannot afford it, especially if their insurance does not cover the cost.